Excited state preparation on a quantum computer through adiabatic light-matter coupling: Results

+We now consider the form of the parametrized adiabatic pathway.
+This pathway must satisfy the boundary conditions $\omega(0)=0$ and $\lambda(0)=\lambda(1)= 0$, meaning that $\lambda(s)$ must be non-linear.
+These conditions prevent simply ``switching on'' the electron-photon interaction as $\hH(s) = \hHe + s \hH_\text{int}$, where $\hH_\text{int}$ includes the photon-dependent terms, since then the light-matter coupling would not vanish for $s=1$.
+Instead, we propose the smooth parametrized adiabatic pathway

-where $\wmax$ and $\lmax$ are hyperparameters and $s\in[0,1]$.
-This pathway satisfies the boundary condition $\lambda(0)=\lambda(1)=0$ and avoids forming a polaritonic state for $s \rightarrow 0$ by ensuring that the non-adiabatic coupling remains zero in this limit (Supplementary Note~1).
-The value of $\lmax$ can be varied to control the strength of any avoided crossings (Fig.~\ref{fig:twolevel}b; right), while $\wmax$ must be chosen such that the avoided crossing between the ground and target excited state occurs at approximately $s = \frac{1}{2}$ (where $\lambda(s)$ is maximal).
-Typically this requires $\wmax \approx 2 \Delta E$, where $\Delta E$ is the corresponding excitation energy that can be estimated using quantum subspace expansion or linear response theory.\cite{McClean2017,Colless2018,Ollitrault2020,Urbanek2020,Asthana2023,Jensen2024,Reinholdt2024,Gandon2024}
+where $\wmax$ and $\lmax$ are hyperparameters, $s\in[0,1]$, and the boundary condition $\lambda(0)=\lambda(1)=0$ is satisfied.
+Here, using $\sin[3](\pi s)$ rather than $\sin(\pi s)$ is required to avoid forming a polaritonic state for $s \rightarrow 0$ by ensuring that the non-adiabatic coupling remains zero in this limit (Supplementary Note~1).
+The value of $\lmax$ can be varied to control the strength of any avoided crossings (Fig.~\ref{fig:twolevel}b; right).
+The parameter $\wmax$ should be chosen such that the avoided crossing between the ground and target excited state occurs at approximately $s = \frac{1}{2}$, where $\lambda(s)=\lmax$, ensuring the maximal splitting of the avoided crossing and thus minimizing the amount of nonadiabatic transfer.
+Typically this requires $\wmax \approx 2 \Delta E$, where $\Delta E$ is the corresponding excitation energy that can be estimated using quantum subspace expansion or linear response theory.\cite{McClean2017,Colless2018,Ollitrault2020,Urbanek2020,Asthana2023,Jensen2024,Reinholdt2024,Gandon2024} However, for sufficiently long time evolution, the final state fidelity only weakly depends on $\wmax$ and $\lmax$ and we simply require $\wmax > \Delta E$ to get an accurate final state, as shown for the two-level model in Supplementary Figure 1.
+Therefore, the total evolution time provides a tunable parameter to systematically improve the final state fidelity in cases where a good estimate of $\Delta E$ is not available.
+Furthermore, if the avoided crossing is not traversed correctly, then the photon number of the final state will be significantly non-zero, providing a metric to check the success of adiabatic state preparation when approximate parameters are used.

 We demonstrate the full excited adiabatic state preparation for the two-level model in Eq.~\eqref{eq:PFham} with the electronic Hamiltonian parameters $\epsilon=1$ and $\mu=1$, and the path parameters $\wmax = 4$, $\lmax = 0.5$ and $N=100$ using a statevector simulation.
 Starting from the diabatic state $\ket{0;1}$ with $E=-\epsilon$, the energy initially increases linearly as $\omega(s)$ becomes non-zero (Fig.~\ref{fig:twolevel}c; top).
 Around $s=\frac{1}{2}$, there is an avoided crossing with the $\ket{1;0}$ diabatic state and the energy plateaus at the excited-state energy $E=\epsilon$.
 The fidelity $\abs{\braket{1;0}{\Psi(s)}}^2$ confirms the successful preparation of the target excited state (Fig.~\ref{fig:twolevel}c; bottom).
 The accuracy of the adiabatic process improves for longer time evolution, as demonstrated by comparing the energy and fidelity for different total times $T=5$, 10, and 50.
 Since ASP is expected to be a precursor to fault-tolerant QPE, we only require a sufficiently high target fidelity, assumed to be $\sim 75\,\%$ in Ref.~\onlinecite{Lee2023}.
 The two-level system considered here demonstrates how this target fidelity for an excited state can be achieved using the EXASP procedure.